minorua/Qgis2threejs/source/2.9/Exporter.rst

    Adds a shading effect to DEM surface.
 Checked by default.

-Tiles
-^^^^^

-✏

-* Tiles

-   This option enlarges output DEM by placing DEM blocks around the main block of the map canvas extent.
-   Size can be selected from odd numbers in the range of 3 to 9.
-If you select 3, total 9 (=3x3) blocks (a center block and 8 surrounding blocks) are output.
-Roughness can be selected from powers of 2 in the range of 1 to 64.
-If you select 2, grid point spacing of each surrounding block is doubled.
-It means that the number of grid points in the same area becomes 1/4.

 .. image:: ./images/dialogs/dem_layer2.png
     :scale: 50%

 Other Options
 ^^^^^^^^^^^^^

 * Build sides